jackouni/LS170/LS171_study.md

 ### What is the TCP Three-way Handshake?

 ### What Problem Does the TCP Three-way Handshake Solve?

+The three-way handshake solves a few problems for network reliability.

+- **Problem 1: Is a Message Received By a Recipient?**
+The first problem is that a message can be sent across a channel but may become corrupt or not make it to the recipient.
+This is a problem because the sender may never know if their message successfully made it to the recipient.
+Because of this dilemma, if the sender decides to send the next message it may be out of order or out of context from the recipient not recieving the first message, rendering the next message unreliable or un-intepretable.
+The sender may also just decide not to send the next message

+- **Solution 1: Message Acknowledgement From Recipient** The solution here could be to send a message and have the recipient send an *acknowledgement* back, that way the sender knows that the first message made it to the recipient, and that it would be appropriate to send the next message.
+The sender can also know that the next message will make sense with the context of the first message being received by the recipient.

+- **Problem 2: Did an Acknowledgement Become Corrupted?**
+The problem with *solution 1 on it's own* is that the first message or the acknowledgement may become corrupt or lost in transit.
+This way the recipient never receives the acknowledgement.
+This breaks the system of reliability, now the sender doesn't know if the recipient ever got their first message and doesn't know if they should send the next message.
+This now leads to the original problem of an unreliable or un-intepretable message being sent..

+- **Solution 2: "Time-outs"**
+A rule is enacted that states: *"If the acknowledgement is not received in a specified amount of time, resend the first message"*
+Now, if the first message is lost or corrupted, the sender waits a certain amount of time to resend it and hopefully gets an acknowledgement within the specified time frame, to confirm it got delivered this time.
+Like wise, if the ackonwledgement is lost or corrupted in transit, the sender can follow the same rule and resend the first message.

+- **Problem 3: Duplicates**
+Let's say the recipient receives the first message and sends the acknowledgement.
+As the acknowledgement is on its way the time frame for the acknowledgement expires and times-out.
+Now, the recipient resends the first message again.
+Whether the ackonwledgement gets corrupted, lost or times-out the recipient in this scenario is likely to receive a duplicate of the first message.

+- **Solution 3: Sequence Numbers**
+The solution to the last problem is for the sender to send a *sequence number* with the first message.
+This sequence number can be thought of as a unique ID for a message, it also helps the recipient determine its order within the other received messages.
+Now if the acknowledgement times-out or is lost or corrupted, the sender can send the first message again with the exact same sequence number.
+If the receiver receives the duplicate message they can check the sequence number and know that it's a duplicate and send another acknowledgement.

+After receiving the ackonwledgement the sender can send the next message.

+This is essentially the thee-way handshake of TCP.

+This protocol makes teh connection and message sending reliable.

+It's important to note that in use, messages aren't sent 1-by-1 after each acknowledgement but are sent altogether or in consecutive order.
+This makes the system more effient, and the reliability is still kept by using the same three-way handshake for each message.
+With the sequence number the order of these messsages can also be made on the receiver's end even if some messages make it there faster or slower than others.
+This is known as  *pipe-lining*.
+There are different pipe-lining techniques, but this is beyond the scope of this lesson.

 ### What is Flow Control?